datatrail-jhu/01_chromebookintro/manuscript/08_printing.md

 # Printing with a Chromebook

 A Chromebook is designed to mostly work with files and documents online.
 The same is true if you want to print documents from a Chromebook.
 To print a document you will need to have a printer that is connected to the same wifi network as your Chromebook.
 If it is your personal printer you will need to follow the instructions that came with your printer to connect it to the wifi.
-If it is a work computer, make sure that the person responsbile for the printer has enabled wifi-based printing.
+If it is a work computer, make sure that the person responsible for the printer has enabled wifi-based printing.

 You can then set up your Chromebook to print by first going to your avatar and clicking the settings icon as we have done before.